Background pattern

 1. What is Albis Plus and what is it used for

 Albis Plus contains three active substances called olmesartan medoxomil, amlodipine (as amlodipine besylate) and hydrochlorothiazide.
-The three substances help control high blood pressure.
+These three substances help control high blood pressure.

-• Olmesartan medoxomil belongs to a group of medicines called “angiotensin II receptor antagonists”, which decrease blood pressure by relaxing blood vessels.
+• Olmesartan medoxomil belongs to a group of medicines called “angiotensin II receptor antagonists”, which lower blood pressure by relaxing blood vessels.

 • Amlodipine belongs to a group of medicines called “calcium channel blockers”.
-Amlodipine also decreases blood pressure by relaxing blood vessels.
+Amlodipine also lowers blood pressure by relaxing blood vessels.

 • Hydrochlorothiazide belongs to a group of medicines called thiazide diuretics.
-It decreases blood pressure by contributing to the elimination of excess fluids, increasing urine production by the kidneys.
+It lowers blood pressure by helping the kidneys to remove excess fluid from the body, increasing urine production.

-The action of these substances contributes to decreasing blood pressure.
+The action of these substances contributes to lowering your blood pressure.
 Olmesartan/hydrochlorothiazide/amlodipine is used to treat high blood pressure:

-• in adult patients whose blood pressure is not adequately controlled with the combination of olmesartan medoxomil and amlodipine, taken as a fixed combination, or
+• in adult patients whose blood pressure is not adequately controlled with the combination of olmesartan medoxomil and amlodipine, taken as a fixed-dose combination, or

-• in patients who are already taking a fixed combination of olmesartan medoxomil and hydrochlorothiazide, along with tablets containing only amlodipine, or a fixed combination of olmesartan medoxomil and amlodipine, along with tablets containing only hydrochlorothiazide.
+• in patients who are already taking a fixed-dose combination of olmesartan medoxomil and hydrochlorothiazide, along with tablets containing only amlodipine, or a fixed-dose combination of olmesartan medoxomil and amlodipine, along with tablets containing only hydrochlorothiazide.

-2. What you need to know before starting to take Albis Plus
+2. What you need to know before you take Albis Plus

 Do not take Albis Plus

-• If you are allergic to olmesartan medoxomil, amlodipine, or a special group of calcium channel blockers (dihydropyridines), hydrochlorothiazide, or substances similar to hydrochlorothiazide (sulfonamides), or any of the other components of this medication (listed in section 6).
+• If you are allergic to olmesartan medoxomil, amlodipine or a special group of calcium channel blockers (dihydropyridines), hydrochlorothiazide or substances similar to hydrochlorothiazide (sulfonamides), or to any of the other ingredients of this medicine (listed in section 6).

 • If you think you may be allergic, inform your doctor before taking olmesartan/amlodipine/hydrochlorothiazide.